 Travelers are discovering that Adams County is unlike any other with authentic history, farming, hard cider and foodies' scene, and the people that make the region special.

 Gettysburg comes to life during the holidays with tastefully decorated town, heart-warming events, performances, holiday dinners and authentic down-home shopping.
 At the centerpiece of Gettysburg's holiday season is the Charles Dickens' classic "A Christmas Carol," performed at Gettysburg's historic Majestic Theater.

 Gettysburg isn't just a place to discover rich American history, it's a rural landscape that welcomes bicyclists, hikers, runners, horseback riders, skiers and snowboarders.
 Whether it's a ride along the 6,000-acre Gettysburg battlefield or a hike at nearby Strawberry Hill Nature Preserve, the Gettysburg area is a breath of fresh air.

 Gettysburg is a destination that is built for families.
 Kids young and old create great memories of fun times spent with their family in Gettysburg.
 Places like Land of Little Horses Farm Park lets families unwind, get note-to-nose with new furry friends and laugh out loud.

-History comes to life every year on the farms outside of Gettysburg with the Gettysburg Anniversary Annual CIvil War Re-enactment.
-Thousands of soldiers and civilans in period attire re-create the 1860s epic battle and provide visitors a glimpse into the lives of Civil War-era family and camp life.
+History comes to life every year on the farms outside of Gettysburg with the Gettysburg Anniversary Annual Civil War Re-enactment.
+Thousands of soldiers and civilians in period attire re-create the 1860s epic battle and provide visitors a glimpse into the lives of Civil War-era family and camp life.

 Gettysburg is one of America's top group travel destinations, especially for students who visit to learn not only about the rich history, but the awe-inspiring fruit industry and the life of Dwight Eisenhower, our 34th President.